p6remant/task-flow/DESIGN.md

   - Small reusable components
   - Clear separation of concerns (UI / store / logic / constants)
   - Minimal but scalable folder structure
+  - Performance optimization

 ---

-## 3. AI / tooling usage (transparency)
+## 3. AI / tooling usage

 This project used AI-assisted development tools:

-- **Cursor** → store logic scaffolding, Zustand patterns, refactoring state structure
+- **Cursor** → store logic scaffolding and Zustand patterns
 - **Gemini** → assistance in writing and refining store actions and edge-case handling
-- **ChatGPT (optional)** → documentation structuring and architecture explanation

 ### How AI was used

 - Writing and refining Zustand store logic
-- Suggesting performance optimizations (selectors, debouncing)
+- Suggesting performance optimizations
-- Helping structure design documentation
-- Debugging TypeScript and state update issues

-### Human responsibility

-- Final architecture decisions
-- Component design and structure
-- UI decisions and trade-offs
-- Performance considerations

 ### UI reference